nip10/dashboard/README.md

 # Dashboard

-**Note:** This project is being rewritten (and improved) from the original php version.
-It's in a very early stage.

-Personal fully-costumizable dashboard which was originally designed to be a web-brower homepage.
+Fully-costumizable modular dashboard which was originally designed to be a web-brower homepage.

-Some of the features:
+The first realease/stage will have the following modules:

-* Weather and Forecast
+* Weather (conditions and forecast)
-* Email client
-* TV-Show calendar
+* TV-Show calendar (track your favourite TV-Shows)
-* Latest movies
+* Latest movies (check the latest releases)
 * To-do lists
+* Email client (get unread messages from any email address)
 * Offline use: ability to use cached data for offline use (tvshows list, to-do's list, ...)

 ---
 ## Current Status

-What is working/usable:
+Working:

 - [X] User authentication (sign-up, login)
-- [x] Weather/Forecast
+- [x] Weather
 - [x] Movies
 - [x] Front-end

-TODOs
-- [ ] User settings (allow users to change several params)
-- [ ] Refactor front-end js
+TODOs:

-- [ ] TV Shows db
+- [ ] TV Shows (90% - db population missing)
-- [ ] Movies db
+- [ ] User settings (70%)
 - [ ] Email client

+Less "important":
 - [ ] Redis for session storage
-- [ ] ES7 (async/await, imports/exports, ...)
-- [ ] sass instead of css
+- [ ] Use sass instead of css
-- [ ] gulp/webpack (and Babel)
+- [ ] gulp/webpack
 - [ ] PM2

 ---